Valentine’s Day Tablescape

 I didn’t feel like ironing a tablecloth or runner, and the paper doilies only cost a few dollars and look so cute.

-I used the white Nicole Miller plates and marble coasters I bought at TJ Maxx the other day, like I had predicted.
+I used the white Nicole Miller plates and marble coasters I bought at TJ Maxx the other day.
 That touch of modern works well with the vintage Valentines.

 The little plastic heart boxes are from the Dollar Tree store.
 I found one near us the other day, and I’m so glad I did!